ryan-roemer/loose-bits/_posts/2013-10-21-writing-a-technical-book-part-2.md

 then you plan and implement the parts.
 The same goes for writing, if you want your end result to be cogent and well-crafted.

+This was also a chance for me to revisit the vision for the book as a whole, as the first chapter will really start limiting and focus the world for the book.
+My book was about using testing technologies (frameworks, assertions, and fakes) for a specific web framework (with models, views, controllers, and other framework components).
+The big decision made in the original outline was to split chapters by different test technology, and *not* by web framework component.

 * TODO: Writing the Notes App, planning this, and weaving throughout.